-8.1 Operating Requirements.
-Unitary equipment shall comply with the provisions of this section such that any production unit shall meet the requirements detailed herein.

-8.2 Maximum Operating Conditions Test.
-Unitary equipment shall pass the following maximum operating conditions test with indoor-coil airflow rate $\dot{Q}{A,Full}$ as determined under Section 6.1.5.

-8.2.1 Temperature Conditions.
-Temperature conditions shall be maintained as shown in Table 8 or Table 9, as applicable, in accordance with the unit's nameplate.
-For equipment marked for application for more than one Standard Rating condition the most stringent outdoor ambient conditions shall be used.
+- 8.1 Operating Requirements.
+Unitary equipment shall comply with the provisions of this section such that any production unit shall meet the requirements detailed herein. - 8.2 Maximum Operating Conditions Test.
+Unitary equipment shall pass the following maximum operating conditions test with indoor-coil airflow rate \dot{Q}{AFull} as determined under Section 6.1.5. - 8.2.1 Temperature Conditions.
+Temperature conditions shall be maintained as shown in Table 8, as applicable, in accordance with the unit's nameplate.
+For equipment marked for application for more than one Standard Rating condition the most stringent outdoor ambient conditions shall be used. - 8.2.2 Voltages.

-8.2.2 Voltages.
 The test shall be run at the Range A minimum utilization voltage from AHRI Standard 110, Table 1, based upon the unit's nameplate rated voltage(s).
 This voltage shall be supplied at the unit's service connection and at rated frequency.
-A lower minimum voltage shall be used, if listed on the nameplate.

-8.2.3 Procedure.
-The equipment shall be operated for one hour at the temperature conditions and voltage specified.
+A lower minimum voltage shall be used, if listed on the nameplate. - 8.2.3 Procedure.
+The equipment shall be operated for one hour at the temperature conditions and voltage identified in the standard.

-8.2.4 Requirements.
-The equipment shall operate continuously without interruption for any reason for one hour.

-8.2.4.1 Units with water-cooled condensers shall be capable of operation under these maximum conditions at a water- pressure drop not to exceed 15.0 psi, measured across the unit.

-8.3 Voltage Tolerance Test.
-Unitary equipment shall pass the following voltage tolerance test with a cooling coil airflow rate as determined under Section 6.1.5.

-8.3.1 Temperature Conditions.
-Temperature conditions shall be maintained at the standard cooling (and/or standard heating, as required) steady state conditions as shown in Table 8 or Table 9, as applicable, in accordance with the unit's nameplate.
+- 8.2.4 Requirements.
+The equipment shall operate continuously without interruption for any reason for one hour. - 8.3 Voltage Tolerance Test.
+Unitary equipment shall pass the following voltage tolerance test with a cooling coil airflow rate as determined under Section 6.1.5. - 8.3.1 Temperature Conditions.
+Temperature conditions shall be maintained at the standard cooling (and/or standard heating, as required) steady state conditions as shown in Table 8, as applicable, in accordance with the unit's nameplate.
 For equipment marked for applications for more than one Standard Rating condition (T1, T2, and/or T3) the most stringent outdoor ambient conditions shall be used.